Zedelghem/pystatic/README.md

 **headerseparator**, obviously, sets the string that separates header from the content of the post.
 If for some other reasons you need the first "---" of your file to be left in the post content, change this feature.

-The two features below were introduced with ease of possible further development in mind.
-There is no much use in tweaking them at the moment.

 **obligatory_header** provides a list of header options required by the generator to build post content and thus include the post in the built website.
-If you really want to always require yourself to include author and timestamp, you might add these two to the list.
+For now, the only required parameter is title.
+If you really want to always require yourself or your authors to include other things, you might add them to the list.

 **optional_header** provides a list of optional header options.
 Expanding it will not change anything at this moment.
 However, deleting one of the options will make it unusable.
 I would not change anything here for now.